Frederick Through the Lens of the African American Experience

 Living Treasures

-AARCH Society members are available by request to speak to classrooms about Frederick County’s African American history, activism, and achievements.
+AARCH Society members are available by request to speak to classrooms, community organizations, academic institutions, and other settings about Frederick County’s African American history, activism, and achievements.
+To request a speaker, please fill out our speaker request form.